leanprover/lean4/doc/dev/bootstrap.md

   bin/lean
 stage1/
   include/
-    config.h  # config variables used to build `lean` such as use allocator runtime/lean.h  # runtime headers, used by extracted C code, uses `config.h` share/lean/
+    config.h  # config variables used to build `lean` such as used allocator runtime/lean.h  # runtime header, used by extracted C code, uses `config.h` share/lean/
-    Makefile  # used by `leanmake` lib/
+    lean.mk  # used by `leanmake`
+  lib/
-    lean/**/*.olean  # the Lean library (incl. the compiler) compiled by the previous stage's `lean` temp/**/*.{c,o}  # the library extracted to C and compiled by `leanc` libInit.a libStd.a libLean.a  # static libraries of the Lean library libleancpp.a  # a static library of the C++ sources of Lean bin/
+    lean/**/*.olean  # the Lean library (incl. the compiler) compiled by the previous stage's `lean` temp/**/*.{c,o}  # the library extracted to C and compiled by `leanc` libInit.a libStd.a libLean.a  # static libraries of the Lean library libleancpp.a  # a static library of the C++ sources of Lean libleanshared.so  # a dynamic library including the static libraries above bin/
-    lean  # the Lean compiler & server linked together from the above libraries leanc  # a wrapper around a C compiler supplying search paths etc leanmake  # a wrapper around `make` supplying the Makefile above stage2/...
+    lean  # the Lean compiler & server, a small executable that calls directly into libleanshared.so leanc  # a wrapper around a C compiler supplying search paths etc leanmake  # a wrapper around `make` supplying the Makefile above stage2/...